djiworks/NetLogo_Multi-agent-system/README.md

 V0.2.1: Add ant signal to send information between ants (based on Ant Lines Model)

-V0.3: Add a dynamic envrionment with food and poison randomly
+V0.3: Add a dynamic environment with food and poison randomly (OK)

 V0.3.1: Add stats control and final comments on the code